noamshochat/kiduride/README-GOOGLE-SHEETS.md

 1. Go to [Google Sheets](https://sheets.google.com)
 2. Create a new spreadsheet
-3. Name it "KidoRide Database" (or any name you prefer)
+3. Name it "KiduRide Database" (or any name you prefer)
 4. Create two sheets:
    - **Rides** - for storing ride information
    - **Passengers** - for storing passenger assignments